 Which introverts are moody?

 Introverts may not be any more or less moody than anyone else.
-However, strategic thinking introverts may have a more prickly or easily irritated personality.
+However, strategic thinking introverts may have a more prickly or easily aggravated personality.

 The American Academy of Advanced Thinking (AAAT) describes strategic thinking introverts as INTJ, ISTJ, and INTP personality types, primarily because of their intellectual pursuits and problem-solving propensity.